Cooking

 The Ultimate 7 Day Meal Plan for Gastritis (Snacks and Dessert Included)

-What is Gastritis and Its Causes?
+What is Gastritis and What are Its Causes?

 Gastritis is inflammation of the stomach lining.
 The purpose of this lining is to serve as a barrier that protects the stomach from acids, enzymes, and microbes.
 If there is a threat to the stomach lining, the immune system will trigger inflammation as a protective response.